 What is a good credit score to buy a house?

 Some exceptions may be made for people who are getting FHA loans or VA loans.
-FHA loans only require a 580 credit score, and VA loans have no credit score minimum for mortgages.
+For example, FHA loans only require a 580 credit score, and VA loans have no credit score minimum for mortgages.

 Even with this insurance in place, you most likely won’t be approved for a VA or FHA loan with a credit score that’s below 620.

-Bottom line: if you want a great interest rate, no annual fees and lots of perks, you’ll need a credit score of 720 or better.
+Credit cards are the most wide-ranging of all the credit types you might qualify for.
+If you want a great interest rate, no annual fees, and lots of perks, you’ll need a 720 or better.
 If you’re just looking for a solid credit card with a good rate, you can qualify for a decent credit card with a 640 credit score.

 How can I find out my credit score?

-This is the least recommended way to get your credit score, as there is no way for you to improve your score before you are denied credit if there are problems.
+This is the least recommended way to get your credit score, as there is no way for you to improve your credit score before you are denied credit if there are problems.

-How do I get a good credit score?
+How can I improve my credit score?

-If your credit score isn’t where you need it to be to qualify for the types of credit you deserve, there are several things you can do to improve your scores over time:
+If your credit score isn’t where you need it to be to qualify for the types of credit you deserve, there are several things you can do to achieve a good credit score over time: